envoyproxy/katacoda-scenarios/detecting-service-health-with-healthchecks/intro.md

 You will learn how to:

-* Add a HTTP health check / Outlier Detection
+* Add a HTTP health check / Outlier Detection.

 * Test load balancing options when a service is unavailable.